Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Numerical Results

+\Tab{tab:Results:Poisson:Errors} quantifies the deviation of the \textsc{VQA}-results from the \textsc{FD}-results for all cases depicted in \Fig{fig:Results:Poisson}.
+The table displays a deviation of $\varepsilon_{l_2} \approx 10^{-6}$--$10^{-7}$ for two qubits ($N_\text{p}=4$), disregarding the imposed boundary conditions.
 The good agreement of $\varepsilon_{l_2}$ for the periodic case, where no specific boundary condition circuits are required, and the non-periodic cases reveal that no substantial sensitivity of the attainable accuracy is observed when applying the current strategy for a quantum-based implementation of boundary conditions.
-For the finer discretization associated with $n=4$ qubits, the table shows higher values of $\varepsilon_{l_2} \approx 10^{-3}$ for the non-periodic boundary conditions and thereby a less satisfactory agreement with the periodic arrangement.
+For the finer discretization associated with $n=4$ qubits, \Tab{tab:Results:Poisson:Errors} shows higher values of $\varepsilon_{l_2} \approx 10^{-3}$ for the non-periodic boundary conditions and thereby a less satisfactory agreement with the periodic arrangement.
 The latter is attributed to difficulties of finding the global optimum in non-convex optimization and highlights a bottleneck of the \textsc{VQA} in combination with versatile ansatz functions $U(\lamb_c)$, cf. \Fig{fig:VQA}.
 Moreover, it also outlines that sufficient accuracy of the ancilla measurements is crucial for detecting the (global) minimum.

 The trace distance $\varepsilon_{\text{tr}}$ is given in the third column of \Tab{tab:Results:Poisson:Errors} and can be interpreted as point-wise correlation between the quantum- and the \textsc{FD}-result.
 The trace distance is related to the convergence to the global minimum, while the $\varepsilon_{l_2}$ measures the expressibility of the ansatz.
 Since the two measures address different aspects, considering just one of them seems insufficient.
 Moreover, the trace distance sometimes displays numerical zero values, cf. \Tab{tab:Results:Poisson:Errors}, which does not necessarily guarantee a perfect agreement and also advocates assessing both measures.
 In addition to the error measures used to assess the \textsc{VQA}-results, the origin of the observed differences in predictive accuracy is also of importance.
 Interestingly, the results reported by Sato et al. \cite{Sato2021} -for example- show a much better trace distance compared to the present results for periodic boundaries, although the predictive agreement of the current results appears to be slightly better.
 A key difference between the current and similar recent efforts, e.g., \cite{Sato2021}, refers to the employed \textsc{\it SO4} ansatz illustrated in \Fig{fig:quantum_ansatz_SO4}, which seems to feature an improved ansatz expressibility but is also harder to train.
 Furthermore, the number of control variables $c$ given in \Tab{tab:Results:Poisson:Errors} roughly scales as $\mathcal{O}(n \, d)$, which suggests room for future improvements in the design of the quantum ansatz circuits towards more problem-specific strategies \cite{Holmes2022}.